Canon 100D versus Canon 1300D

 - Faster burst: Shoots at higher frequency (4.9 vs 3 flaps/sec) to capture the decisive moment.

 - More compact: Is smaller (117x91mm vs 129x101mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 78g or 16 percent) and hence easier to carry around.

 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Reasons to prefer the Canon EOS 1300D:
+Arguments in favor of the Canon EOS 1300D: